 Your Dignity Health gynecologist may suspect an ovarian cyst based on your description of symptoms.
-Additional tests are necessary to confirm (or rule out) the diagnosis.
+Additional tests will be necessary to confirm (or rule out) the diagnosis.

 Diagnosing ovarian cysts may include:

-- Ultrasound: An ultrasound can pinpoint the location, size, and makeup of ovarian cysts.
+- Ultrasound.
+An ultrasound can pinpoint the location, size, and makeup of ovarian cysts.
 Abdominal ultrasound and vaginal ultrasound can evaluate ovarian cysts.
-With abdominal ultrasound, a technician moves a sensor over a woman’s lower abdomen.
+With an abdominal ultrasound, a technician moves a sensor over a woman’s lower abdomen.
 A vaginal ultrasound uses a probe inserted inside the vagina.

-- Blood tests: If you are past menopause or at increased risk for ovarian cancer, your doctor may order CA-125 testing along with other diagnostic studies.
+- Blood tests.
+If you are past menopause or at increased risk for ovarian cancer, your doctor may order CA-125 testing along with other diagnostic studies.
 CA-125 is a biomarker for certain cancers, including ovarian cancer.
-But, higher-than-normal CA-125 levels can also be due to a noncancerous condition.
+Keep in mind that higher-than-normal CA-125 levels can also be due to a noncancerous condition.
 Depending on your test results, your doctor may recommend additional cancer screening.

 The most common treatment strategies include:

-- Monitoring: If your cyst isn’t causing any uncomfortable symptoms, your doctor may suggest rechecking it via ultrasound in a few months.
-Most ovarian cysts go away without treatment, so, if you’re not in pain, monitoring may be good option.
+- Monitoring.
+If your cyst isn’t causing any uncomfortable symptoms, your doctor may suggest rechecking it via ultrasound in a few months.
+Most ovarian cysts go away without treatment, so if you’re not in pain, monitoring may be a good option.

-- Birth control pills: Oral contraceptives will not get rid of an existing cyst, but can help prevent the development of more cysts.
+- Birth control pills.
+Oral contraceptives will not get rid of an existing cyst but can prevent the development of more cysts.

-The gynecologists at Dignity Health are here to help you feel your best.
-Reach out to us with your questions about ovarian cysts or our other gynecology or women’s health services.
+At Dignity Health, we’re here to help you feel your best.
+Reach out to us with questions about ovarian cysts or any gynecology or women’s health topic.

 The outlook for most premenopausal women who have ovarian cysts is good.
 Generally, cysts will clear up on their own.